yaroslaff/ws-emit/README.md

 systemctl enable redis2websocket
 systemctl start redis2websocket
 ~~~
+If you want to adjust CORS or ADDRESS settings, edit /etc/default/redis2websocket and restart service.

 If you want to run manually from shell:
 ~~~
+# specify default parameters
+redis2websocket.py -a 0.0.0.0:8899 --cors http://localhost:7788
 ~~~

 ## Authentication and room-spaces
 Room name optionally may have format roomspace::roomname (separated by '::').
 When client wants to join such room it must provide secret matching redis key r2ws::room_secret::*roomspace*.
 If secrets aren't match, join request is ignored.
 All rooms in same roomspace shares same secret.
 Backend must set this key and pass secret to frontend.